mblukac/mblukac.github.io/_pages/about.md

   - /about.html
 ---

 I am a computational social scientist, statistician, and avid R programmer.
-I am currently an [LSE Fellow in Computational Social Science](https://www.lse.ac.uk/Methodology/People/Academic-Staff/Martin-Lukac/Martin-Lukac) in [the Department of Methodology](https://www.lse.ac.uk/methodology) at [the London School of Economics and Political Science](https://www.lse.ac.uk/) and an Associate at [the Institute for New Economic Thinking](https://www.inet.ox.ac.uk) at [the University of Oxford](https://www.ox.ac.uk).
+I am currently a Research Data Scientist at [QuantCo](https://quantco.com).
+Previously, I was a [LSE Fellow in Computational Social Science](https://www.lse.ac.uk/Methodology/People/Academic-Staff/Martin-Lukac/Martin-Lukac) in [the Department of Methodology](https://www.lse.ac.uk/methodology) at [the London School of Economics and Political Science](https://www.lse.ac.uk/) and an Associate at [the Institute for New Economic Thinking](https://www.inet.ox.ac.uk) at [the University of Oxford](https://www.ox.ac.uk).
 I finished my PhD at [the Centre for Sociological Research](https://soc.kuleuven.be/ceso) at [KU Leuven](https://www.kuleuven.be/kuleuven/) in Belgium.

 Research
 ------